davecliste/haxe-codenvy/README.md

 Haxe docker image - mainly created for use on codenvy.com

 ##Usage
-create a custom environment/Dockerfile in your codenvy project.
+Create a custom environment/Dockerfile in your codenvy project.

 Then replace the contents of the Dockerfile with the following: